 Speaking of fiction/nonfiction ties, another favorite picture book of mine is Stellaluna (and Verdi) by Janell Cannon.
 Stellaluna is about a bat that thinks she’s a bird.
 She tries to conform to the bird’s way of life, but things just aren’t working for her.
 With this book, students would enjoy reading nonfiction about the different types of bats too.
 As a writing focus, researching bat types fits well.
 Another bat book series for younger readers are the Bat at the Beach, Bats at the Library, and Bats at the Ballgame series by Brian Lies.
 I love these for the rhythm and rhyme…very clever.

-Number four on my list is Lucy’s Picture by Nicola Moon.
+Number four on my picture books list is Lucy’s Picture by Nicola Moon.
 This book is between a second and third grade level, and the story is about how Lucy makes a special gift for her grandfather who is coming to visit.
 The classroom teacher is puzzled about why Lucy is choosing things with texture versus things with color until Lucy shares that her grandfather is blind.
 I think this books works well with understanding differences and the importance of having compassion for others.
 I can see using this book for a variety of writing prompt ideas…letters, essays about overcoming obstacles, and stories of helping others.

-Amazing Grace by Mary Hoffman is my number five choice.
+Amazing Grace by Mary Hoffman is my number five picture books choice.
 This is another inspirational book about being who you want to be (no matter what!)
 Grace loves to act, and in fact, that’s her major hobby.
 She learns at school that her class is performing Peter Pan, and she wants to be Peter no matter what!
 Of course, there are naysayers, and yet, she does not listen, and the support of her family provides Grace with the push she needs to not give up.
 I love sharing this book with my students too (struggling readers) as a way to push them to not accept less than their best.
 Writing prompts that work well with this book include goal setting and challenges you’ve faced.
 This book works well for cause/effect relationships too.

 When I was Young in the Mountain